filecoin-project/FIPs/FIPS/fip-solstice.md

 power and security margin.
 A predictable ramp lets the security budget shrink at a pace the SP economy can absorb, and gives service builders a credible trajectory to invest against rather than a promise of future governance votes.
-Note that 1 − w0 is a ceiling, not a transfer: w1 only steps up as volume targets are cleared, and the gap is burned.
+Note that 1 − w1 is a ceiling, not a transfer: w2 only steps up as volume targets are cleared, and the gap is burned.

 #### Why the volume gate and burn mechanism?

-w0 determines how much leaves consensus (ie, 1-w0), but how much actually funds services is governed by w1 and the volume gate.
+w1 determines how much leaves consensus (ie, 1-w1), but how much actually funds services is governed by w1 and the volume gate.

   - **Don’t spend without proof**.
-The service stream weight (w1) can only step up when on-chain Filecoin Pay volume clears a verifiable target.
-If volume falls short, w1 stays unchanged and the registered Orchestrator addresses continue receiving at the previously proven rate.
+The service stream weight (w2) can only step up when on-chain Filecoin Pay volume clears a verifiable target.
+If volume falls short, w2 stays unchanged and the registered Orchestrator addresses continue receiving at the previously proven rate.

-  - **Burn what isn’t allocated.** The gap between what leaves consensus (1 − w0) and what is actually allocated (w1) is burned as w_b = 1 − w0 − w1.
+  - **Burn what isn’t allocated.** The gap between what leaves consensus (1 − w1) and what is actually allocated (w2) is burned as w0 = 1 − w2 − w1.
 Why burn rather than leaving it in the
     consensus share?
 Because continuing to reduce the consensus share has meaningful benefits for the broader Filecoin economy: both through deflationary pressure and as a signal to attract serious